JuzerShakir/Logistic_Regression/README.md

 These are some of the area where `Logistic Regression` is used.
 Where we want to know whether an email recieved is `'Spam'` or `'Not-Spam'` and then place them to their predicted category.
 Whether the transaction is fradulent or not and whether the tumor is `'Benign'` or `'Malignant'`.
 <br>
-The way we approach to these type of classification problems where the prediction variable `'y'` does not take on continous value is we set `'y'` to take on `'discrete values'`, for example:<br>
+The way we approach to these type of classification problems where the prediction variable `'y'` does not take on continous value, is we set `'y'` to take on `'discrete values'`, for example:<br>
 <pre align = center>y ϵ {0,1}          0 : 'Nagative Class'
                     1 :  'Positive Class' </pre>